mbukatov/tendrl-wiki/Tendrl-release-v1.5.2-(install-guide).md

 *  yum install tendrl-collectd-selinux-1.5.2-1.el7.centos.noarch.rpm
 *  yum install tendrl-node-selinux-1.5.2-1.el7.centos.noarch.rpm

+TODO: questions:

+* [ ] why do we list full package versions like that?
+This should not be necessary.
+* [ ] Can I drop `el7.centos.noarch.rpm` suffix, yum should install packages by name, not full filename of rpm file

 **Enabling selinux is optional and not tested completely (WARNING)**

 In case there are problems running tendrl on such systems, please set SELinux to